yuwangcn/Chld_Chlf_in_soybean/README.md

 Software
 ---
-Simulations were conducted in MATLAB 2019a (Mathworks, , Inc., Natick, MA, USA.https://uk.mathworks.com)on a Windows-based system
+Simulations were conducted in MATLAB 2019a (Mathworks, , Inc., Natick, MA, USA.https://uk.mathworks.com) on a Windows-based system

 Users must have MATLAB (R2019a or a later release) installed to utilize the provided code.

+No non-standard hardware required.

 Step 1   Reconstruct a soybean canopy